 - Jones, Daniel M., Stuart A.Bremer, and J. David Singer, 1996, “Militarized Interstate Disputes, 1816–1992: Rationale, Coding Rules, and Empirical Patterns”, Conflict Management and Peace Science, 15(2): 163–213.

-- Kalyvas, Stathis N., 2006, The Logic of Violence in Civil War, Cambridge University Press.
+- Kalyvas, Stathis N., 2006, The Logic of Violence in Civil War, Cambridge: Cambridge University Press.